mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 We'll skip this section for our demo.
 But this is where we can specify configurations like on-demand [spot instances](https://aws.amazon.com/ec2/spot/), shutdown and [hibernate](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) behavior, whether we want detailed [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) logs, and more.

 ### Connecting to our instance
 Our instance will be available within a few minutes after we hit `Create`.
-In the EC2 home page, we can then click on our instance and see something like the image below.
+On the EC2 home page, we can then click on `Instances` and see something like the image below.

 <center>
 <img src="{{ site.baseurl  }}/images/data_engineering/aws/compute/ec2-instances.png" alt="Amazon EC2 instance info">
 </center>

+Let's now connect to our instance.
+We'll use [**SSH**](https://www.techtarget.com/searchsecurity/definition/Secure-Shell), a network protocol that enables secure communication over an unsecured network (like the internet).
+Once we've SSH'd into our instance, we will be able to control the machine as if we were in a Terminal on our laptop.

-To be able to access our instance through SSH, we'll need to modify the Security Group to allow inbound traffic.
-On our instance page, we'll click on the `Security` tab at the bottom, then the link for the instance's security group.
+The first thing to do is **modify the instance's security group to allow inbound traffic.** On our instance page, we'll click on the `Security` tab at the bottom, then the link for the instance's security group.

 <center>
 <img src="{{ site.baseurl  }}/images/data_engineering/aws/compute/ec2-security-groups.png" alt="Amazon EC2 security groups">